stfc/PSyclone/doc/dynamo0p3.rst

 Please see the :ref:`algorithm-layer` section for a description of the ``name`` argument.

-Objects in Dynamo0.3 API can be categorised by their functionality as data types and information that specifies supported operations on a particular data type.
-The above example introduces four of five data types supported by Dynamo0.3 API: field, scalar, operator and column-wise operator (field vector is the fifth). ``qr`` represents a quadrature object which provides information required by a kernel to operate on fields (see section :ref:`dynamo0.3-quadrature` for more details).
+Objects in the Dynamo0.3 API can be categorised by their functionality as data types and information that specifies supported operations on a particular data type.
+The above example introduces four of five data types supported by the Dynamo0.3 API: field, scalar, operator and column-wise operator (field vector is the fifth). ``qr`` represents a quadrature object which provides information required by a kernel to operate on fields (see section :ref:`dynamo0.3-quadrature` for more details).